AllWorkNoPlay/SyncDataFromProjectSites/README.md

 # SyncDataFromProjectSites
-Sync data from lists in Project Server 2013 Project Sites
+Sync data from lists in Project Server 2013 Project Sites to SQL server database tables